jonaujo89/react-native-pokemon-challenge/README.md

   - Set's logo on the left, symbol on the upper right
   - Set name, series, and a tag list of the legality keys "Unlimited", "Extended", etc.
 - Navigate to a Set's detail screen and display a list of cards in the set
+  - Pass necessary data on navigation to the detail screen
   - Header
     - Background with Set's logo behind a partial opacity black overlay, display Set Name, release date, and total number of cards in set
   - List of cards in set